seantarogers/Cqs/README.md

 3. Browse to the route of the site which is .../Customers
 4. Run the performance tests by executing - Cqs.PerformanceTests

-To Run the Query Performance Benchmarking Application
+To Run the Query Performance Benchmarking Console
 ------
 1. Update the configs to point at your Sql Server instance - configs that need updating are in Cqs.PerformanceTests, Cqs.Tools.DatabaseCreator.
 Run the Cqs.Tools.DatabaseCreator - this will create your database, and add some sprocs and data.
 2. Run the Cqs.PerformanceTests and watch for the output on the screen